 - They can piece together a profile of your interests or online behaviors

-By knowing your IP address, an online Forum might "block” access to their chat room.
+- By knowing your IP address, an online Forum could “block” access to their chat room.

 How Someone Might Get Your IP address.

-You can see that your IP address is “capturable” most of the time when you’re on the Internet.
+As you can see, your IP address is “capturable” most of the time while you’re online.
 But you can make sure that the IP address they capture isn’t traceable back to you by 99% of the time.

 By using a Virtual Private Network, or VPN.
 A VPN, which is an affordable, fee-based online service networking that masks your actual IP address and routes you through another network with a different IP address.

-And that "borrowed” IP address is the only one anyone in any of the above category will see.
+That “borrowed” IP address is the only one anyone in any of the above categories will see.